 feeling.
 My husband was out of town attending summer camp with his Boy

 and my son worked nights.
+I was home alone.
 My husband was so distraught about this theft

-since he depended on the use of his 4-wheeler to construct his annual
+since he depends on the use of his 4-wheeler to construct his annual

 Drive Thru Christmas Light display, that